lvgl/lvgl/docs/details/widgets/line.rst

 By default, the *y == 0* point is in the top of the Widget.
 It might be counter-intuitive in some cases so the y coordinates can be inverted with :cpp:expr:`lv_line_set_y_invert(line, true)`.
-In this case, *y == 0* will be the bottom of the Widget. *y invert* is disabled by default.
+In this case, *y == 0* will be at the bottom of the Widget. *y invert* is disabled by default.